PHOENIX GREASE TRAP SERVICES

 What does the abbreviation HGI stand For?

 HGI is shorthand for hydromechanical grease interceptor.
 It’s just another fancy word for what is commonly referred to as a grease trap.
-As we have already disclosed, a grease trap is usually installed immediately under the kitchen sink.
+As we have already mentioned, a grease trap is usually installed immediately under the kitchen sink.
 The size of a grease trap is dependent upon the volume of grease-laden water, and usually can handle any volume up to 50 GPM.

 What does the abbreviation GGI mean?